ub-cavas/AutowareAuto/docs/installation/lgsvl.md

 ade$ ros2 launch joystick_vehicle_interface_nodes lgsvl_joystick.launch.py
 ```

-For an example of using `VehicleControlCommand` with LGSVL, run the following demo in a new terminal window:
+For an example of using `VehicleControlCommand` with SVL, run the following demo in a new terminal window:

 ```{bash}
 $ ade enter